 Alternatives to Staying in Banff National Park

-If you don’t mind staying outside of Banff, a few options are on the table for you.
-Fortunately, most of these destinations are more affordable than staying in Banff.
+If you don’t mind staying outside of Banff, a few options are available.
+Fortunately, most of these destinations are more affordable than staying in Banff, and they are still in the mountains or very close (like in Cochrane).

 Canmore: Canmore is the town right next to Banff National Park.
 It’s located closer to Calgary and Kananaskis.
 In my opinion, it’s just as beautiful as the town of Banff, if not prettier, but you are further away from the major sights like Lake Louise and Moraine Lake.
 Canmore has a great downtown and restaurant scene, and new accommodation options are popping up all over town.
-See the best places to stay in Canmore.
+My favorite place to stay in Canmore is The Malcolm Hotel, but you can see the best places to stay in Canmore.

 Golden: Golden is about an hour’s drive from Lake Louise and is an excellent option if you plan to hang out more in Yoho National Park, see Emerald Lake, and hike the Iceline Trail.
 It’s a cute little town and provides exceptionally close access to the Kicking Horse Ski Resort.
 There are less accommodation restrictions in Golden, meaning you can often find some very unique Golden cabins.